sagemath/trac_to_gh/Issue 3854.md

 # Issue 3854: interact needs to use "notruncate"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3854

 Original creator: rlm